sharetribe/ftw-daily/docs/styling.md

 ## Styling components

-Styling web UI is traditionally a messy business due to global nature of stylesheets and especially its cascading specificity rule. `.card {/*...*/}` will affect every element on a web page that has a class `card` - even if the different UI context would like to use a different set of rules.
+Styling a web UI is traditionally quite a messy business due to global nature of stylesheets and especially their cascading specificity rule. `.card {/*...*/}` will affect every element on a web page that has a class `card` - even if the different UI context would like to use a different set of rules.

 Our goal has been to create independent components that can be reused in the UI without paying too much attention to the global CSS context.
-To achieve this, we have used [CSS Modules](https://github.com/css-modules/css-modules), which keeps the syntax close to plain CSS, but it actually creates unique class names to remove the problems of global nature of CSS.
+To achieve this, we have used [CSS Modules](https://github.com/css-modules/css-modules), which keeps the syntax close to plain CSS, but it actually creates unique class names to remove the problems caused by the global nature of CSS.
 In practice, this means that a class with name `card` is actually renamed as `ComponentName__card__3kj4h5`.

-To use styles defined in Component.css, we need to import .css file into the component:
+To use styles defined in SectionHero.css, we need to import the .css file into the component:

 ```jsx
 import css from './SectionHero.css';